 I am currently PhD student with the Institute of Zoology at ZSL and the Center for Biodiversity and Environmental Research at UCL, funded through the London NERC DTP.
 Research areas I am interested in include global change biology, behavioural ecology, movement ecology and spatial ecology.
 I am also a New York Times best-selling author, also have a keen interest in, and experience of, science policy and science communication.

 What is my research?

 My research is on the effect of climate change on African wild dogs, Lycaon pictus, from an individual to species level.
 I use long term data on the species to model temperature impacts ranging from behaviour and mortality to population level effects, working towards a spatially explicit species wide model.
 The aim of this research is both to inform future conservation strategy for the species and to provide a new, mechanistic, approach to assessing climate change vulnerability in individual species.

 Research questions examined so far include impacts of temperature and rainfall on behaviour and mortality as well as population modelling.
-I am currently completing a spatially explicit species-wide model for the species under climate change.
+I am currently completing a spatially explicit species-wide model of the species under climate change.

 What else have I done?